Krepto-vlad/Node.js-Practice/README.md

 ## Usage

-1. To start the Log Generator use: "npm start" or "node generator.js"
+1. To run the server use: "npm start" or "node server.js"

-This will start generating logs in the **/logs** folder.
+This will start server at http://localhost:3333.

-- A new folder will be created every minute.
-- A new log file will be created every 10 seconds in the current minute's folder.
-- To stop the generator, type exit in the console or press Ctrl+C.

-2. Analyze Logs
-You can analyze all logs or filter by type.

-- Analyze all logs: "npm run analyze" or "node analyzer.js"

-- Filter logs by type:
-    "npm run analyze -- --type success",
-    "npm run analyze -- --type error",
-    "npm run analyze -- --type warning",

-- Show help: "npm run analyze -- --help"

 ---

 ## Notes
-- Make sure the generator is running for logs to be available for analysis.
-- The /logs folder will be created automatically if it does not exist.
+- Articles are stored as individual .json files in the **/data** folder.